iceton/pwdhash-safari/README.md

 ### Install the extension

+<a href="http://iceton.is/pwdhash-safari/pwdhash-safari.safariextz">Click here to download</a>, then look in your downloads list and double-click `pwdhash-safari.safariextz` to install.

-Download the <a href="https://github.com/iceton/pwdhash-safari/archive/master.zip">master zip</a>, unzip it, and double-click `pwdhash-safari.safariextz` to install the extension.
+Or download the <a href="https://github.com/iceton/pwdhash-safari/archive/master.zip">master zip</a>, unzip it, and double-click `pwdhash-safari.safariextz`.

 ### Generate a password